swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

 ### Make usage of the scripts in the Jupyter Notebook

+_Work in progress._

-TODO: Update the notebook to use the scripts and the parameters file as well in a hybrid approach: Notebook to visualize the data and results and scripts to run the experiment.
+[//]: # "TODO: Update the notebook to use the scripts and the parameters file as well in a hybrid approach: Notebook to visualize the data and results and scripts to run the experiment."

 ### Check the results